RJVB/wrapped-syscalls/README.md

       and apparently still find the symbol in libc if provided by that library.
    3) call validate_symbol() which validates the found symbol against the specified wrapper and if they're equal, does another lookup, explicitly in libc.

+NB: the code will build on Darwin too; this will provide a working rename(2) wrapper as well as functional implementations of sendfile(2) and copy_file_range(2) with the same additional features as their wrappers on Linux.